 ⇢ Go across the iron bridge across the Athabasca River

 ⇢ Stay left at the fork on the road and follow the sign for Maligne Canyon

 The drive is only 10 minutes from the townsite.
 The same road will also lead you to the famous Jasper attractions – Maligne Lake and Spirit Island.

 No worries if you don’t have a car.
-Most tours will take care of transportation to/from your hotel so you don’t need to fuss about finding the correct Maligne Canyon location.
+Most tours will take care of transportation to/from your hotel in Jasper so you don’t need to fuss about finding the correct Maligne Canyon location.

 Once you’ve arrived at the parking lot, you will see Maligne Canyon Wilderness Kitchen right beside the canyon trailhead.
 The Maligne Canyon restaurant offers the chance to grab warm drinks and food before and after your hike!